steptosky/XplnObj/doc/conan-test-package.md

 It also will put the result into the conan repository.

 ### Build scripts examples:
 This is just the example for the windows!
+Probably you will need to adjust them for your purposes.
 ```
+::call conan user userName -r remote -p password
 conan test_package ^
     --profile ./conan-profiles/vs2015MD-Release ^
     --scope XplnObj:testing=True ^